Continuing Education Activity

 Soluble guanylate cyclase stimulators (riociguat, cinaciguat) are under clinical trials and are beneficial in pulmonary artery hypertension as they have a dual mode of action.
 They stimulate the receptor to mimic nitric oxide action and increase the sensitivity of guanylyl cyclase to endogenous nitric oxide.
-Riociguat has shown to improve exercise capacity and decrease in pulmonary vascular resistance in the studies done so far.
+Riociguat has been shown to improve exercise capacity and decrease pulmonary vascular resistance in the studies.

 Selexipag, a newer drug, is a selective IP prostacyclin receptor agonist.

-Monotherapy does relieve symptoms in PAH patients but has not shown to improve the prognosis and survival, and this has led to a shift to combination therapy which has shown improvement in survival (especially combination therapy including prostaglandins).
+Monotherapy does relieve symptoms in patients with PAH but has not been shown to improve the prognosis and survival, and this has led to a shift to combination therapy which has shown improvement in survival (especially combination therapy including prostaglandins).
 Combination therapy is being used now with the goal of targeting different mechanisms involved in the pathogenesis of PAH simultaneously (prostacyclin, endothelin, and nitric oxide pathways).
 A combination is considered better than increasing the dose of a single drug used and has better outcomes.
-Although the most common combination used is ERAs and PDE5 inhibitors which have also shown to reduce hospitalization in a study, but with newer drugs available now, other combinations can also be used.
+Although the most common combination used is ERAs and PDE5 inhibitors, which have also been shown to reduce hospitalization in a study, but with newer drugs available now, other combinations can also be used.

 Idiopathic pulmonary hypertension patients should be admitted to specialized centers to initiate advanced therapies (e.g., intravenous prostacyclins).
 Sometimes they are admitted for aggressive diuresis if they present with severe symptoms, and there is evidence for decompensated heart failure with volume overload.

-When medical therapy is no longer effective, surgical options such as atrial septostomy and lung or heart-lung transplantation is considered.
+When medical therapy is no longer effective, surgical options such as atrial septostomy and lung or heart-lung transplantation are considered.

 The differential diagnosis is broad since the symptoms are non-specific.

 The prognosis of idiopathic pulmonary hypertension is poor.
 The mean survival of untreated IPAH is 2 to 3 years from the diagnosis.
-The NYHA functional class is an important predictor of survival with class 4 mean survival less than 6 months.
+The NYHA functional class is an important predictor of survival, with class 4 mean survival of less than 6 months.

 The most important prognostic factor is right ventricular function which is also the cause of death in advanced IPAH.
 Increased mortality is seen in pregnant patients with advanced IPAH.

 Despite 4 decades of intense research, there is no cure for IPAH.
-The development of phosphodiesterase-5-inhibitors and prostacyclin analogs has led to an improvement in symptoms, but life expectancy still remains guarded.
-Untreated patients have a very poor survival but with medical treatment, some can survive into the 5th decade of life.
+The development of phosphodiesterase-5-inhibitors and prostacyclin analogs has led to an improvement in symptoms, but life expectancy remains guarded.
+Untreated patients have very poor survival, but some can survive into the 5th decade of life with medical treatment.
 Patients who fail to respond to medications usually have the worst prognosis.
 Patients with persistently elevated pulmonary pressures and right heart failure usually are dead within 5 years.
-(Level V)
+[Level 5]